Troisdorf station

 Troisdorf station is a railway junction in the town of Troisdorf in the German state of North Rhine-Westphalia, where the line from Cologne separates into the East Rhine Railway to Neuwied and the Sieg Railway to Siegen.
-In addition to various regional rail services Troisdorf is served by the S 12 and S 13.
-Both lines operate towards Cologne at 20-minute intervals, so together they provide a 10-minute-interval S-Bahn service to Cologne.
-It is also served on working days by the S 19 service between Düren and Au (Sieg), running hourly and substituting for one of the S13 services.
+In addition to various regional rail services Troisdorf is served by line S12 of the Cologne S-Bahn.
+This operates between Troisdorf, Hennef (Sieg) or Au (Sieg) and Köln-Ehrenfeld or Horrem at 20-minute intervals.
+It is also served by the S19 service between Hennef or Au and Düren, at 20-minute intervals.
+These two services provide a service every 10 minutes between Troisdorf and Cologne.
 It is classified by Deutsche Bahn as a category 3 station.

 The Cologne–Frankfurt high-speed line also passes through Troisdorf, but without stopping.
 In the course of the construction of high-speed line, the three platforms were rebuilt and raised.
 Renovation or replacement of the station building is being planned.